Bugatti Type 1

 The Bugatti Type 1 or Prinetti & Stucchi Type 1 was an automobile designed by Ettore Bugatti and produced by Prinetti & Stucchi in 1899.
 It had four engines, two on each side of the rear axle.
 The first real production Bugatti was the Bugatti Type 13.
 At the age of 17, Ettore Bugatti won a race at Reggio Emilia on the Type 1.

 Type 0

-The Type 0 was the original "Bugatti" branded vehicle, being constructed in 1897; it was originally a Prinetti & Stucchi motorcycle, however it was fitted with two De Dion-Bouton motors, which made it significantly more powerful then the 0.75 hp 98 cc Single in the Prinetti and Stucchi, with a 400 cc 2.25 hp De Dion-Bouton twin.
+The Type 0 was the original "Bugatti" branded vehicle, being constructed in 1897; it was originally a Prinetti & Stucchi motorcycle, however it was fitted with two De Dion-Bouton motors, which made it significantly more powerful than the 0.75 hp 98 cc Single in the Prinetti and Stucchi, with a 400 cc 2.25 hp De Dion-Bouton twin.
 Bugatti would describe it as "Lethargically slow but fantastic handling".
 The vehicle would have three wheels.
 The car was a proof of concept for Bugatti for the Type 1.
 The car would be dubbed the Type 0 in 1913, and before then be labelled as just the "1897 Bugatti".
 It would ultimately remain a one off, and would be destroyed in World War I.